-So what are Military Time Zones?
-To say it simply, Military Time Zones are vertical segments of the earth that have a similar time.
-The Earth is devided into 24 zones which each zone having a different time.
+Military Time Zones are vertical segments of the earth that have a similar time.
+The Earth is divided into 24 zones which each zone having a different time.
 Additionally, each Military Time Zone has its own name.
-The most famous Zone names are: Alfa, Beta, Charlie, Delta and Zulu.
+The most famous Zone names are Alfa, Beta, Charlie, Delta, and Zulu.

-To be honest, this topic is the most complicated topic out of all that are related to Military Time.
-The reason for this is because there is some math and physics to understand how the Army Time Zones work.
-But don’t be discouraged, I try to explain everything as simply as possible.
+To be honest, this topic is the most complicated topic out of all that is related to Military Time.
+The reason for this is because there are some math and physics to understand how the Military Time Zones work.
+But don’t be discouraged, I try to explain everything as simple as possible.

-As you should know, our Earth is roud.
-That’s why it’s impossible for the Sun to shineon every part of the Earth at the same time.
+As you should know, our Earth is round.
+That’s why it’s impossible for the Sun to shine on every part of the Earth at the same time.

 Now think what would happen if we didn’t have Time Zones.
 That would mean that around the world, we would all have time same time.